BT’s network platform strategy is rooted in AI

 “We're working toward that programmable, that autonomous network,” Healing said, “ but I think certainly the way we see things is that a human in the loop is going to be the case for a lot of that operation.”

 BT is already applying this human-centered AI approach in cybersecurity.
 Healing highlighted the company’s use of AI to build knowledge graphs of cyber threats, but with human analysts responsible for final decisions.
-Similarly, LLMs are being used to process vast amounts of unstructured data — like network logs — while humans retain control over critical operational choices.
+Similarly, LLMs are being used to process vast amounts of data — like network logs — while humans retain control over critical operational choices.

 As BT moves toward its goal of a fully programmable, platform-based network, it will continue to evaluate where automation makes the most sense — and where human input remains necessary.
 “We want to leverage AI to help make things better.
 We don’t want unwanted effects occurring,” Healing concluded.